Abstract: The Prism Paradigm: Energy-Filter Map-Metaphor

 As Dr Visuri emphasizes that out autistic spirituality tends to be expressed as unexplainable sensory experiences as well as invisible touch.
 It is readily apparent that unexplainable sensory experiences, which is unique to autistics, would be a result of their unique physiology – and perhaps compensatory for their well-known weakness in social skills and deficit in the “theory of mind” process or Default Mode Network which process social signals.

-2. NF Personality types and visions/dreams of the deceased
+2. NF Personality types and art

 “Intuitive-feeling types are the most-rare.
 That’s why they often have trouble connecting with other people because they often feel judged, misunderstood, and left out…NF’s are usually empathetic individuals who strongly dislike conflict and injustices.
 They typically enjoy volunteering for social justice causes and seek careers that allow them to express their values and mission to help others.
-Although enjoying the arts is not exclusive to NF’s, they most often take music, artwork, writing, and drama to a different level.”
+Although enjoying the arts is not exclusive to NF’s, they most often take artwork, writing, and drama to a different level.”

-3. Dreams and visions of the deceased – J. E. Kennedy observes: “Research
+3. NF Personalities: Dreams and visions of the deceased

-studies have found that belief in paranormal phenomena is associated with the N and F personality factors (Gow, et. al., 2001; Lester, Thinschmidt, & Trautman, 1987; Murphy & Lester, 1976).
+J. E. Kennedy observes: “Research studies have found that belief in paranormal phenomena is associated with the N and F personality factors (Gow, et. al., 2001; Lester, Thinschmidt, & Trautman, 1987; Murphy & Lester, 1976).
 In a study of a technique attempting to induce a sense of contact with someone who had died, 96% of the participants with NF personality types reported after-death contact experiences, whereas 100% of the participants with ST (sensing, thinking) personality types did not have these experiences (Arcangel, 1997).”
 (Personality and Motivations to Believe, Misbelieve, And Disbelieve In Paranormal Phenomena by J. E. KENNEDY (Original publication and copyright Journal of Parapsychology, 2005, Volume 69, pp.263-292))

 4. “Distress” or stress – at times – can trigger spiritual experiences.
-Dr Ingela

-Visuri, in her study of autistic spirituality, observes that “Distress” can be an underlying cause of spiritual experiences.
+Dr. Ingela Visuri, in her study of autistic spirituality, observes that “Distress” can be an underlying cause of spiritual experiences.
 Visuri also notes that beliefs sometimes emerge “gradually” in autistic experiences.
 Jean MacPhail, author, scholar, and expert on Vedanta also observes that among her many spiritual experiences, stress seemed to paly a strong role.
 I haven’t seen any hard numbers but as a rule of thumb in my experience spiritual experiences connected with death or grieving would likely be among the top types of experiences.
 Grieving and death are very stressful, of course.

 5. Gender: Women vs Men: Studies consistently show women are more

 receptive to spirituality and religiosity, and attend church more regularly than males.
 “Women tend to be more spiritual and religious than men.
 This pattern has been found consistently across cultures, across religions, and throughout history (Stark 2002).
 Women also tend to believe in psychic phenomena more than men (reviewed in Irwin 1993, also see Orenstein 2002).
 In the Canadian survey, 72 percent of the extreme skeptics were males and 64 percent of the extreme believers were females.
-The tendency for men to be more skeptical may reflect a genetic tendency to be more inclined toward rational, practical thinking and competition whereas women tend to be more interested in people, relationships, and connections.”
+The tendency for men to be more skeptical may reflect a genetic tendency to be more inclined toward rational, practical thinking and competition whereas women t d to be more interested in people, relationships, and connections.”
 (An Exploratory Study of the Effects of Paranormal and Spiritual Experiences on Peoples’ Lives and Well-Being J.E.
 Kennedy and H. Kanthamani)

 A possible underlying cause for this could be because women tend to engage both the left and right side together versus males who tend to be more left brain prioritized.
 Left brain – right brain theories are controversial – though a consensus that emotion are largely processes in the right brain appears to have become accepted.
 The classic theory suggests that right-brained people are more: creative, free-thinking, able to see the big picture, intuitive, likely to visualize more than think in words